What is Hope Tank?

-Hope Tank is an awesome social enterprise gift store located in Denver’s Baker neighborhood.
+Hope Tank is an awesome social enterprise (Business for Good) gift store located in Denver’s Baker neighborhood.
 We sell gifts that give back.

-Hope Tank opened in February of 2012, and we started off selling handmade products by local artists who donated a portion of their sales to a charity of their choosing.
-We have expanded our inventory to include products from all over the world from companies that are philanthropic and environmentally responsible.
-Every purchase in the shop will have impact in the world and we want that impact to inspire people to action.
+Hope Tank opened in February of 2012, and we started off selling handmade products by local artists who joined us in donating a portion of their sales to a charity of their choosing.
+NOW, we have all kinds of awesome products from companies all over the world that we use to connect our customers to our local nonprofit partners.
+We also sell products from companies that build giving back into their products, but we vet them carefully, and their impact must be in the United States.
+Every purchase in the shop will come with a sticker that states which nonprofit we are highlighting, and will have impact in the world and we want that impact to inspire people to action.

 What is a Hope Slinger?